hotrodorm/hotrod/hotrod-project/docs/quick-docs/home.md

 The CRUD and LiveSQL modules provide quick out-of-the-box persistence that can be used in minutes.
 The Nitro and Torcs modules tackle complex and high performance queries with extra configuration.

 HotRod follows the *Database First* approach.
 No need to create Java classes with annotations by hand.
-Tell HotRod where the database is and it takes care of producing fully usable persistence layer in seconds.
+Tell HotRod where the database is and it takes care of producing them all along with a fully usable persistence layer in seconds.

 HotRod includes:
 - [HotRod CRUD](module-crud.md).
 Quick and simple persistence to start prototyping in no time.